GraphMix: Improved Training of GNNs for Semi-Supervised Learning: GraphMix

 For unlabeled nodes $\mathcal{V}_u$, we compute the prediction $\mathbf{\hat{Y}_u}$ using the GNN:

 We note that recent state-of-the-art semi-supervised learning methods use a \textit{teacher} model to accurately predict targets for the unlabeled data.
 The teacher model can be realized as a temporal ensemble of the \textit{student} model (the model being trained) \citep{laine2016temporal} or by using an Exponential Moving Average (EMA) of the parameters of the student model \citep{meanteacher, ict}.
 Different from these approaches, we use the GNN as a teacher model for predicting the targets for the FCN.
-This is due to the fact that GNNs leverage graph structure, which in practice, allows them to make more accurate predictions than the temporal ensemble or EMA ensemble of FCN. (although there is no theoretical guarantee for this).
+This is due to the fact that GNNs leverage graph structure, which in practice, allows them to make more accurate predictions than the temporal ensemble or EMA ensemble of FCN (although there is no theoretical guarantee for this).

-Moreover, to improve the accuracy of the predicted targets in Eq \ref{eq:predict}, we applied the average of the model prediction on $K$ random perturbations of an input sample along with sharpening as discussed in Section~\ref{sec::predict}.
+Moreover, to improve the accuracy of the predicted targets in Eq \ref{eq:predict}, we applied the average of the model prediction on $K$ random perturbations of an input sample along with sharpening as discussed in Appendix ~\ref{sec::predict}.

 Using the predicted targets for unlabeled nodes, we create a new training set $(\mathbf{X}_u,\mathbf{\hat{Y}_u})$.
 The loss from the unlabeled data for the FCN is computed as:

 Total loss for training the FCN is given as the weighted sum of above two loss terms.